Annasif Døhlen

 Annasif Døhlen (23 June 1930 – 5 January 2021) was a Norwegian sculptor.

+Biography

-She was born in Stavanger to sculptor Aimée Døhlen and Herman Døhlen.
+Born in Stavanger on 23 June 1930, Døhlen was a daughter of sculptor Aimée Døhlen and Herman Døhlen.

 Among her works are portraits of Johan Scharffenberg, Håkon Bleken and David Monrad Johansen, and a sculpture of Olav V of Norway, Skiglede, placed at the Holmenkollen ski arena.
 Other public sculptures are Ikaros from 1967 at Bygdøy, Oslo, a statue of Vangsgutane, raised in Todalen, Møre, and Plankbærarn in Hommelvik, from 1999.
 She is represented in the National Gallery of Norway and Riksgalleriet.

+She died in Oslo on 5 January 2021.